 October 13, 2017

-The U.S. Army Corps of Engineers completed the Addicks and Barker reservoirs in the 1940s, with the goal of protecting Houston’s downtown.
+The U.S. Army Corps of Engineers completed the Addicks and Barker reservoirs during the 1940s, with the goal of protecting downtown Houston from flooding.
 The system worked well when the reservoirs were surrounded by prairies.
 However, in recent years, developments have sprung up on Houston’s west side, including houses and apartments built within the reservoirs’ plain.

 Those areas are designed to flood.
 And, flood they did during Hurricane Harvey.
 Now, the blame game is on, questioning why the developments are there, at all.